myselfswastikmishra/TechTribe-final/README.md

 npm run dev
 ```

 This will start the website on `http://localhost:9002`.
+The `npm run dev` command is configured to automatically load the variables from your `.env` file.

 **Terminal 2: Start the Genkit AI Service**